 Pan de Muertos and warm chocolate drink

-Bowl of mole negro with turkey served with rice – the best we tasted in Mexico.
+Bowl of mole negro with turkey served on rice – the best we tasted in Mexico.
 Now I understand why it’s considered such a delicacy.

-After lunch we visited other houses that were open to display their ofrenda.
+After lunch, we visited other houses in the village that were open to display their ofrenda.
 One home was filled with collections of treasures displayed beautifully.

 Beautiful courtyard oasis, viewed from the open patio